The Wheel of Life®

 Figure 1 below shows an example wheel of life with example "dimensions" (we'll explain how to choose the right areas of life or dimensions for you below).

 The Wheel of Life is powerful because it gives you a vivid visual representation of the way your life is currently, compared with the way you'd ideally like it to be.
 It is called the "Wheel of Life" because each area of your life is mapped on a circle, like the spoke of a wheel.
 The concept was originally created by Paul J. Meyer, founder of Success Motivation® Institute, Inc.

 There are three ways you can use this tool.
 One is to use our interactive tool below.
 You can also use an app, like the Smart Coaching Wheel, to plot and update your wheel.

 Alternatively, use the following steps to create your Wheel of Life and assess your balance.
 (This allows you to define your own dimensions.)

 Start by downloading our free Wheel of Life worksheet which contains a blank Wheel of Life diagram as shown in figure 2, below.

-Start by brainstorming the 6 to 8 dimensions of your life that are important for you.
+Start by brainstorming the six to eight dimensions of your life that are important for you.
 Different approaches to this are: